cylc/cylc-doc/src/glossary.rst

    job
-      Jobs are the real processes that run on a computer to realise :term:`tasks <task>` in a :term:`workflow`.
+      Jobs are the real processes that :term:`tasks <task>` represent in a :term:`workflow`.
 In Cylc, they are implemented by :term:`job scripts
       <job script>` prepared by the :term:`scheduler`.